Tornadoes of 2011: April 8–11 (United States)

 During the evening of April 9, several severe thunderstorms developed across Nebraska, South Dakota and Iowa.
-A single supercell became tornadic over extreme western Iowa, producing a family of ten tornadoes over the course of five hours, the most powerful of which was a satellite tornado that impacted Pocahontas, Iowa (Rated EF4 after several farmsteads received dreadful damage due to 167 mph wind speeds).
-The first was 0.75 mi wide and struck Mapleton, Iowa, destroying about 100 homes.
-Due to a 20-minute warning time, no fatalities took place and only 14 to 16 people were injured.
-Officials blocked off the town and Governor Terry Branstad issued a disaster proclamation for the town.
+A single supercell became tornadic over extreme western Iowa, producing a family of ten tornadoes over the course of five hours, the most powerful of which was an EF4 satellite tornado that completely leveled a farmstead in western Pocahontas County, Iowa.
+The first tornado of the bunch was a 1200 yd wide EF3 tornado that struck Mapleton, Iowa, destroying about 100 homes.
+Due to a 20-minute warning time, no fatalities took place and only 14 people were injured.
+Officials blocked off the town and Iowa state governor Terry Branstad issued a disaster proclamation for the town.

 Additional tornadic activity developed on April 10 across Wisconsin with several more tornadoes reported there.